PiSugar/pisugar-doc/docs/product-wiki/whisplay/overview.md

 ### Display and Other Functions

-LCD, RGB LED, and buttons are controlled by python, and all functions have been integrated into the Driver.
+The LCD, RGB LED, and buttons are all controlled by Python, with all functionalities integrated into the Driver.

+Please note that the audio component has been installed as a system sound card and is not included in the Driver.
+You should use the audio functionality as a standard system sound card.

 #### Test Program 1